Context

 Users can opt into taking a short quiz that helps our algorithm establish a home page complete with an infinite number of ink-spirations to look through.

-Profile + Canvases
+Profile and Canvases

 Users will be able to create unique canvases to help in the tattoo exploration and inspiration process.
 Canvases can be sorted however the user chooses, whether that be style of tattoo or body part.